 Three teams from across the housebuilder’s regional offices competed in the charity’s Hope Challenge, which took place in Derbyshire’s Hope Valley from 9th to 11th June and comprised four activities – fundraising, constructing a shelter, a trek of at least 20km and problem solving activities

-Pitted against colleagues from other firms in the construction industry, Miller Homes’ Star Gazers team from the North area claimed first place after scoring top marks from the judges.
+Pitted against colleagues from other firms in the construction industry, Miller Homes’ Star Gazers team from the North area claimed first place.

-In the overall rankings, Miller Homes’ Peaky Builders, from the Midlands and South regions, secured sixth place, while Scotch on the Rocks, from Scotland came tenth.
+In the overall rankings, Miller Homes’ Peaky Builders, from the Midlands and South regions, secured sixth place.
+Scotch on the Rocks, from Scotland, came tenth.

-However, when it came to fundraising, Star Gazers, Peaky Builders and Scotch on the Rocks took the top three positions, each raising £12,220, £8,362 and £7,543 respectively.
+When it came to fundraising, Star Gazers, Peaky Builders and Scotch on the Rocks took the top three positions.
+Each raised £12,220, £8,362 and £7,543 respectively.